zenodab-bit/GemsZeno/docs/src/config-files.md

 #### `hospitalization_rate`

-Speficies the distribution that determines the hospitalization probability with a severe disease progression upon infection.
+Specifies the distribution that determines the hospitalization probability with a severe disease progression upon infection.

 ```@TOML
 [Pathogens]